 For more information on microphones in Broadway, check out my article Are Microphones Used On Broadway And In Other Theatres?

 Do actors wear microphones?
-Professional actors, when performing on recorded video/film or in live theatre will almost always be wearing small lavalier microphones.
+When performing on recorded video/film or in live theatre, professional actors will almost always be wearing small lavalier microphones.
 It’s rare that a large theatre production would not have its actors miked up.
 The same is true on a film set, where the actor’s voice is being recorded.

 For my recommended microphones for actors, check out my article Best Lavalier Microphones For Actors.